 But it’s not enough to build trust.

-So how does an ideal product review block look like?
+So what does an ideal product review block look like?

 Even now, when the tech part of their displaying on the website from popular review channels is finished, the Steve team continues working over the strategies of engaging customers to leave reviews on their purchases.